-- Work toward the cohesive data warehousing strategy component of the Performance Period 2 milestone was been delayed. - The State is currently working with key partners to develop a cohesive strategy; this work is expected to be completed during the first half of Performance Period 3.
+- Work toward the cohesive data warehousing strategy component of the Performance Period 2 milestone was been delayed. - The State is currently working with key partners to develop a cohesive strategy; this work is expected to be completed during Performance Period 3.